-Although you can easily find many interesting things to do and see in Miami, you should know that with a little organization, you can enjoy this spectacular city in just 3 days.
-That’s exactly what I did during the first visit to Miami, so I will show you how to spend your time in the city and tick as many things as you can on your list.
+Although you can easily find many interesting things to do and see in Miami, you should know that with a little organization, you can enjoy your 3 days in Miami.
+That’s exactly what I did during the first visit to Miami.
+So, I will show you how to spend your time in the city and tick as many things as you can on your list.

 Art Deco architecture

 In the afternoon, you should wander the streets of South Beach on foot and admire the Art Deco architecture of the hotels.
 Miami contains the largest collections of Art Deco buildings in the world.

 Lincoln Road Mall